ranielandrifaderugao/HomeEar/README.md

 # HomeEar: AN IN-HOME AWARENESS AND ALERTING SYSTEM FOR THE DEAF AND HARD-OF-HEARING

 HomeEar is designed as a system of devices that will serve as a companion for the deaf and hard-of-hearing people inside their homes.
 Its primary function is to recognize essential sounds at home and alert them immediately.
+It supports seven sounds and has six locations selection.

 The system is divided into four processes.
 These are capture audio, compute features, model prediction, and network.